volcano-sh/kubegene-website/content/docs/design/generic-conditional-concurrency/generic-conditional-concurrency.md

     genericcondition:         # <==Judge the result of job-a and decide whether the current step is executed.
       dependjobname: Job-a    # <==The given one of the matching rule should satisfy the job-a result which should be list of key:value  separated by ,
       matchrules:
-        - key: testscenario
+        - key: testkey
           operator: In
           values:
-           - testwithInOp
+           - testvalue
     commands:
       - echo run-job-b
   Job-c: